Islandora-Devops/islandora-playbook/README.md

 ### Using CENTOS

+_CENTOS support is WIP and not to be considered stable_

 Ubuntu 16.04 is the default linux distribution used by claw-playbook.
 If you want to use CENTOS 7 instead, set the `ISLANDORA_DISTRO` environment variable to `centos/7`.
 The easiest way to do this is to export the environment variable into your shell before running Vagrant commands.
 Otherwise you will have to provide the variable for every Vagrant command you issue.

 ```bash